ExtrieveTechnologies/QuickCapture_Android/README.md

  * **Compile Android SDK**: QuickCapture v3 requires you to compile against API 33 or later.

-QuickCapture android SDK v 3.0.5

-## API  and  integration  Details
+## API and  integration  Details - Available properties and method

-Mainly the SDK will expose two  classes  and  two  supporting  classes :
+SDK have two core classes and supporting classes :

  1. **CameraHelper**	-	*Handle the  camera  related  operations.
 Basically, an activity.*
  2. **ImgHelper**	-	*Purpose of this class is to handle all imaging related operations.*
  3. **Config**		-	*Holds various configurations SDK.*
- 4. **ImgException**	-	*Handle  all exceptions  on  Image  related  operations  on ImgHelper.*
+ 4. **ImgException**	-	*Handle all exceptions on image related operations on ImgHelper.*

-Based on the requirement any one or all classes can be used.
+Based on the requirement, any one or all classes can be used.
 And need to import those from the SDK.
 ```java
     import com.extrieve.quickcapture.sdk.*;
     //OR : can import only required classes as per use cases.